 Now I can laugh with my friends, eat chocolate, run around and laugh without fear that I’m dying.
 I am free.

-The thing with eating disorders is that they control you.
+The thing with eating disorders is they control you.
 They give you the illusion that you are in control, but that couldn’t be more from the truth.
 In fact, the eating disorder controls you.

 It tells you what to eat.
 And it tells you how to feel.
 Eating disorders make your body weak.

-They even try to kill you.
+An eating disorder will even try to kill you.

 Once you break free from the lies and the grip of an eating disorder, you begin to see the beauty in life again.
 And you realize that life really is beautiful.